 You can find out more about consultation on the Oxfordshire County Council website.

 Instant Expert: Find out more about Oxfordshire County Council's approach to consultation and other local consultations.

 Consultations aren't the only way to get the issues that matter to you heard.
 There are also local Councillors.

 Your county councillor can help with questions about the council's services.
 They can offer advice and direct you to help.
 Some councillors also have regular surgeries in local communities.
 These are set times when you can go along and raise any issues of concern.

-Service you are involved in, like school or sports clubs, should also involve you in how they are run.
 This can be done through groups, like a School Council, or individuals, like student representatives.
 It can also be done through surveys or questionnaires.